 The SATO LP 100R continuous form laser printer delivers 65 ppm 8.5″ tall page-folds or 100 ppm in 2-up letter mode.
 Can print on continuous labels, card stock, or transaction documents.

 Microplex Continuous Form Laser and Flash Fusion Printers

 The Microplex* line provides a fantastic array of continuous forms lasers.
 Enjoy the range of products from the high-speed production beast Microplex F140 Laser Printer to the compact Microplex F44.

 InfoPrint Continuous Form Laser

 A reliable workhorse from the IBM InfoPrint days, the InfoPrint 4100 and 4000 still provide high printing volumes for pinless and pin-feed requirements.
 Now available only as refurbished units and are offered as ready for acceptance onto general third-party maintenance.
-Please note that Ricoh maintenance will end in April 2023, and they likely will not begin a new contract for you.
+Please note that Ricoh’s care will end in April 2024, and they likely will not begin a new contract for you.

 For years, the InfoPrint 75 and InfoPrint 100 were great units until Ricoh announced the End of Support on these printers.
 The IP75 and IP100 lost Ricoh’s contract service support and Ricoh toner supplies on March 31, 2021.